learn-co-curriculum/ruby-enumerables-quiz/README.md

 ## Objectives

-Become familiar using common iterators introduced in the previous lesson.
+Become familiar with using common iterators introduced in the previous lesson.

 %%%